 - Coastal flooding can happen when waves overtop (break over) the ocean divider.

 - Ocean dividers are over the top expensive to develop and keep up.
-The UK Government is contributing £30m on another ocean divider in Dawlish, Devon, securing the mainline railroad after the line fallen during storms on 4 February 2014.
+The UK Government is contributing £30m on another ocean divider in Dawlish, Devon, securing the mainline railroad after the line fell during storms on 4 February 2014.

 - Reflected waves scour the seashore and can make establishments be undermined.

-- Ocean dividers don’t look alluring.
+- Ocean dividers don’t look appealing.

-- Ocean dividers devastate living spaces.
+- Ocean dividers devastate living spaces for marine creatures.

 - Ocean dividers influence the coastal framework and lessen the contribution of residue.